 Teachers continue to face many new challenges in the classroom.
 In fact, some reports suggest that currently over 75% of teachers report frequent job-related stress.
 Love and Logic can help teachers in many ways reduce stress levels.

-Our Quick and Easy Classroom Interventions provide teachers with 23 tools that can help them reduce chaos in the classroom.
-These strategies rely on a variety of subtle actions designed to redirect the behavior while maintaining the flow of the lesson.
+Our Quick and Easy Classroom Interventions audio provides teachers with 23 tools to create a calm teaching environment by reducing misbehavior in the classroom.
+These strategies rely on a variety of subtle actions designed to quickly redirect the behavior while maintaining the flow of the lesson.
 Below are some examples:

 a.
 Give the “evil eye.”